m e n u

 level I

 What was he supposed to do?
 They had the majority.
 Ever since his older sister had left the nest, democracy didn't work: two adults + one child = dictatorship.
-Resistance was useless, considering the disbalance a little trickery allowed: he had bought a Geybey including Super Xammy from a colleague.
+Resistance was useless, considering the disbalance a little trickery allowed: he had bought an old Geybey including Super Xammy from a colleague.
 He could afford it, got enough pocket money and rarely spent any of it: for what?
-He was spoilt by a mother, whose cooking skill and reputation (and a very modern kitchen next to the pantry of a restaurant) allowed her to work at home, wherever her husband as a architect was sent to, didn't have a sweet tooth or any expensive hobbies and only had to open his mouth to get what he wanted (or not, they seldom asked) stuffed into him like he was an old stupid goose.
+He was spoiled by a mother, whose cooking skill and reputation (and a very modern kitchen almost next door to a restaurant) allowed her to work at home, wherever her husband as a architect was sent to, didn't have a sweet tooth or any expensive hobbies and only had to open his mouth to get what he wanted (or not, they seldom asked) stuffed into him like he was an old stupid goose.
 All right: stuffed was an exaggeration, but as long as it was "suitable for his age" and didn't harm him, he got it alright - they would hardly buy him a pump gun.
 As was mentioned in the small, regularly updated paperback "Parenting for Dummies", which had been on his mother's bedside table as long as he could remember and was consulted every fart or two.
-A few days ago, he had risked a peep inside to get prepared to the monstrosities awaiting him.
+A few days ago, he had risked a peep inside to be prepared to the monstrosities awaiting him.
 And had almost dropped the book, when he came across the recommendation to take his awakening interest for the opposite sex as something natural, or at least avoid showing any apprehension...
 Good to know.
 And too much Geybey or computer or television was considered bad, not recommendable; but none at all was not optimal either: "...a natural handling of all electrical appliances, including the digital sector, is desirable, is part of the general education nowadays..."
 I see.
 Why argue?
 His parents were happy their son wasn't addicted and knew how to keep himself busy without a Geybey, and didn't pester him - that's all he wanted.
 He didn't feel guilty: he wasn't an addict.
-He just had nothing else to do and was bored, and Xammy in particular was now his best and only friend, who else could he talk to?
-He always made a real effort not to turn the thing on too often and had actually already exceeded his self-imposed limit, but this was an emergency: tomorrow was his birthday with all it's endless tradition of pretending to be delighted about things he hadn't wished for in an uncomfortable and brand-new suit, which of course he was not allowed to get dirty, although the experience told it wouldn't fit anymore at the next occasion, being smooched and admired - this hypocrisy! - by people he didn't like because they pretended to like him, even though they didn't know him.
+He just had nothing to do and was bored, and Xammy in particular was now his best and, in fact, only friend, who else could he talk to?
+He always made a real effort not to turn the thing on too often and had already exceeded his self-imposed limit a bit, but this was an emergency: tomorrow was his birthday with all its endless tradition of pretending to be delighted about things he hadn't wished for in an uncomfortable and brand-new suit, (which of course he was not allowed to mess up, although the experience told it wouldn't fit at the next occasion), being smooched and admired - this hypocrisy! - by people he didn't like because they pretended to like him, even though they didn't know him.
 Then having to thank people all the time: for useless gifts, for coming, for the long journey, for the wonderful wonderful day...brrrrr...

 Why couldn't people be honest: "Gosh, Peter, you used to be sooo cute - why don't you do something about that ugly, disgusting pimple on your nose that looks like a rotten potato bug with no legs? ...And your hair - can you comb it, we'll need a Bunsen burner, right?"
 He giggled, posing like a movie star and stroking over his always messy long dark hair, which he defended as if he was Samson.
-Or at least let him be honest: "Gosh, have you gained weight - who fattened you up and, above all, why?...
+Or at least let him be honest: "Wow, have you gained weight - who fattened you up and, above all, why?...
 Aunt Bo, didn't anyone tell you only clowns wear so much make-up?
-And you, you haven't changed at all, you still stink like motor oil and pure indecency... good gad, can't you wipe your garlic-smelling drooling mouth before you kiss me?..."
+And you, you haven't changed at all, you still stink like motor oil and pure indecency... good gad, can't you send a typhoon through your garlic-smelling drooling mouth before you leave your house?..."

-And anyway, nobody likes being forced constantly: get up early, cut your nails, wash your hands, comb your hair, go to bed early, eat things you don't like, go to school, tidy your room, shower, do your homework, eat your vegetables, wash and brush your teeth, help your Mom/Dad, do some more sport...
+And anyway, who likes being pushed constantly: get up early, make your bed properly, cut your nails, wash your hands, comb your hair, go to bed early, eat things you don't like, go to school, tidy your room, shower, do your homework, take a walk, eat your vegetables, don't sit in your room all day, wash your face and brush your teeth, help your Mom/Dad, do some more sport...

 And birthdays.